DCKT/rescript-promise/README.md

 There is only one exception to the rule that `Promise.t` maps directly to JS
 promises: when there is a promise nested inside another promise.
-JS [breaks the type safety](#JSPromiseFlattening) of promises in a misguided attempt to disallow nesting. [`reason-promise` instead emulates it in a way that makes promises type-safe again](#TypeSafety).
+JS [breaks the type safety](#JSPromiseFlattening) of promises in a misguided attempt to disallow nesting. [`@dck/rescript-promise` instead emulates it in a way that makes promises type-safe again](#TypeSafety).
 This is in contrast to BuckleScript's built-in `Js.Promise`, which directly exposes the JS behavior, and so is not type-safe.